brxken128/dexios-book/src/Introduction.md

 Dexios is a command-line file encryption utility, suitable for encrypting files before uploading them to a cloud service.
 It is written entirely in rust and contains no unsafe code (some dependencies may contain unsafe code, but they have received the correct audits and are deemed secure).

-It uses `XChaCha20-Poly1305` encryption by default, or `AES-256-GCM` if you specify `--aead 2`.
-Deoxys encryption can be enabled with `--aead 3`, but I urge you to read the [Security Notices](#security-notices) beforehand.
+It uses `XChaCha20-Poly1305` encryption by default, or `AES-256-GCM` if you specify `--aes`.

- `argon2id` is used to generate the encryption key.
+By default, `BLAKE3-Balloon` is used for hashing your password.
+Alternatively, `argon2id` can be used to hash your key, by specifying `--argon` during encryption.

 ## Security Notices